Installing and Uninstalling the ThreatLocker Linux Agent

 1. sudo apt install policycoreutils selinux-utils selinux-basics

-1. Once Selinux is installed, it must be activated with the following command
+1. Once SELinux is installed, it must be activated with the following command

 1. sudo selinux-activate